 Think of business continuity as the broader strategy that ties these elements together to keep your business running.
 These generally align with the ISO 22301 framework, the international standard for business continuity management.

 A clear business continuity plan outlines how these elements work together and how responsibilities are managed when normal processes are interrupted.
+The same core principles apply whether you’re building a business continuity plan for a small business or a larger operation, just scaled to fit your team.

 Key Components of an Effective Business Continuity Management Plan